BBK-PiJ-2014-51/UDP/README.md

 		If the provder gets too far behind the listeners he assumed is disconencted or too slow and gets booted.
 If the provider is disconnected the server is reset and all clients are messaged to reconnect.
 The first to reconnect will be new provider.

-A few notes about the project:
+A few notes about the project
-	I. Audio must be a 16 bit, stereo wav sampled at 44.1 khz
+	I - Audio must be a 16 bit, stereo wav sampled at 44.1 khz

-	II. path to audio must be specifed correctly at line 182 of client implementation
+	II - path to audio must be specifed correctly at line 182 of client implementation

-	III.
-Unit testing proved difficult.
+	III - Unit testing proved difficult.
 While there is some basic test coverage, it may be more useful to just launch client / server instances.
 Audio can be heard and there is some basic indication of where the buffers are reading and writing from provided by standard out.